🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

-A high net worth individual (HNWI) is generally considered to be someone who has $1 million or more in investable assets.
-That includes liquid assets such as cash or cash equivalents.
+A high-net-worth individual (HNWI) is generally considered to be someone who has at least $1 million in liquid assets.
+Liquid assets include cash and investments that can easily be converted into cash.

-Someone who has a higher net worth may rely on specialized financial services for money management.
+Someone who has a high net worth may rely on specialized financial services for money management.
 For example, they may work with a wealth manager or open accounts at a private bank.
-In terms of financial planning, the needs of high net worth individuals may include estate planning, investment guidance, and tax management.
+In terms of financial planning, the needs of high-net-worth individuals may include estate planning, investment guidance, and tax management.

-Achieving a higher net worth is something that can be done through strategic investing and careful portfolio building.
-It’s important to keep in mind that those with higher net worth may have access to certain investments that the everyday investor would not.
+Achieving a high net worth is often done through strategic investing and careful portfolio building.
+It’s important to keep in mind that high-net-worth individuals may have access to certain investments that the everyday investor would not.
 Minimizing liabilities is another part of the wealth-building puzzle, as net worth takes debt into account alongside assets.

-The SEC can also refer to high net worth individuals when discussing accredited investors.
+The SEC also refers to high net worth individuals when discussing accredited investors.
 An accredited investor is defined as having:

 • Earned income of $200,000 or more (or $300,000 for couples) in each of the two prior years, with a reasonable expectation of the same income in future years